With Mass Communication students Peyton Graham and Virginia Taylor

 Welcome to Asheville!
 The city that’s known for its beautiful mountains, mouth-watering food, outstanding artists and all the tie-dye your heart desires.
 Every year we welcome our new Bulldogs with excitement for them to explore, not only the campus, but everything the city has to offer.

 Coming from current college students, we understand the stress that can come with money (or the lack of it), and the desire to venture outside of campus.
-So we’re going to show you that money doesn’t have limit your Asheville experience with our own personal guide.
+So we’re going to show you that money doesn’t have to limit your Asheville experience.

 Ready to get your day started?
 Check out Hole Doughnuts located on Haywood Road.
 You can enjoy a fresh doughnut made from scratch with a nice cup of milk or coffee.
 While you enjoy your tasty treat, you can watch the doughnut experts hand craft each doughnut to perfection until everything is sold out.
 Their hours are 7:30 a.m. to 2 p.m. and are closed on Tuesday.